-Tracking error: Measure of the deviation of a fund's return compared to the return of a benchmark over a fixed period, expressed as a percentage.
+Tracking error: Measure of the deviation of the return of a fund compared to the return of a benchmark over a fixed period, expressed as a percentage.
 The more passively the investment fund is managed, the smaller the tracking error.

-UCITS: Undertakings for Collective Investment in Transferable Securities.
-A UCITS fund is an authorized fund that may be sold across all EU countries.
+Total Expense Ratio (TER): The ratio of total expense to a fund's average size over an annualised accounting period.
+Expenses are taken to include all expenses shown in the custody, audit, legal and professional fees.
+UCITS: Undertakings for Collective Investments in Transferable Securities.
+A UCITS fund is an authorised fund that may be sold across all EU countries.